Open and download portrait

 At Northwestern, she oversaw the largest and most comprehensive academic unit of the private, selective university’s 12 colleges.
 She began her tenure at the start of 2008’s Great Recession and is credited with leading a strategy that increased the number of endowed chairs and professorships, remodeled core facilities, and bolstered student financial aid at a time when other universities were experiencing cutbacks.

-At Illinois, Mangelsdorf was the first woman to serve as the Harry E. Preble Dean of the College of Liberal Arts and Sciences.
+At Illinois, President Mangelsdorf was the first woman to serve as the Harry E. Preble Dean of the College of Liberal Arts and Sciences.
 She also was the first woman to head the Department of Psychology, one of the largest undergraduate and graduate programs at Illinois.
 Prior to that, she served as associate provost.
-She was recognized several times for her teaching at Illinois, including receiving the highest award for teaching in the College of Liberal Arts and Sciences.
+She was recognized several times for herteaching at Illinois, including receiving the highest award for teaching in the College of Liberal Arts and Sciences.

 Education and family

-A Pennsylvania native, Mangelsdorf graduated from Oberlin College in 1980 and earned her doctorate in child psychology from the University of Minnesota in 1988.
+A Pennsylvania native, she graduated from Oberlin College in 1980 and earned her doctorate in child psychology from the University of Minnesota in 1988.
 She is a third-generation academic: her father, Paul C. Mangelsdorf Jr., was a professor of physics at Swarthmore College and her grandfather, Paul C. Mangelsdorf, was a professor of botany at Harvard University.